 There are certain health risks associated with green apples, especially for guinea pigs.
 The following are some of these risks that you need to know:

-- Excess sugars.
-Green apples tend to have a lot of sugars in them.
-This may affect the health of your cavy and even lead to complications in its body.
-Sometimes you may also notice when your pet has overeaten too much sugar-heavy food by them throwing up or through diarrhea.
-If you see such difficulties, you need to stop the feeding process and offer plenty of water for it to drink.
+Green apples tend to have a lot of sugar in them.
+This may affect the health of your guinea pigs and even lead to some health complications in their body.
+Sometimes you may also notice when your pet has overeaten on a sugar-heavy food, they will get symptoms like throwing up or diarrhea.
+If you see such symptoms, you need to stop the feeding process and offer your guinea pigs plenty of water.